John A Waller

 What happens when it has too much debt?

 How to deal with your debts?
 What types of debt does your company have.

-Having too much debt will cause the company financial difficulties.
+Too much debt will cause company financial difficulties.
 If the company starts entering into time to pay arrangements, usually this indicates the company may be trading while insolvent.

-Trading whilst insolvent may be deemed fraudulent trading.
+Trading whilst insolvent may be considered fraudulent trading.

-Once proven, directors are held personally liable for the company’s debts.
+Once proven, directors are personally liable for the company’s debts.